Table of Contents

 Best Sifting Litter Trays for Clumping Litter

-Currently, these are the only four sifting cat litter trays I would advise using for pine pellets, or any other wood pellet litter.
+Currently, these are the only sifting cat litter trays I would advise using for pine pellets, or any other wood pellet litter.

 All other litter trays I looked at had several reviews from owners saying the sifting tray’s holes were not small enough to separate the cat pellets from the sawdust.